 Utilities are one of the single largest line items in a typical campus operations and maintenance (O&M) budget, costing millions of dollars every year.
-Whether you're looking for ways to stabilize tuition, or seeking additional resources for core campus initiatives, energy cost reduction is a constructive place to start.
+Whether you're looking for ways to stabilize tuition, or seeking additional resources for core campus initiatives, energy management and cost reduction is a constructive place to start.

 Virtually any action taken to reduce operating costs by reducing energy spending is a sound financial decision.
 Energy conservation measures (ECMs) implemented by Trane can literally transform an operating budget—producing short- and long-term cost savings to free up dollars for better use.